 "We all loved how Ben took a simple idea and developed it with imagination and flair.”

-international performance in September 2019 at the Asia Saxophone Congress in Shanghai.
-In September 2018 Ben was awarded the second prize in Arcadia Winds’ composition competition for his wind quintet, Earworm.
+and electronics was premiered as part of Vivid Sydney, a commission for Konzertprojekt’s mini-festival, ‘Light Qualities’; this piece received its first international performance in September 2019 at the Asia Saxophone Congress in Shanghai.
+In September 2018 Ben was awarded the second prize in Arcadia Winds’ wind quintet competition for his piece, Earworm.
 In August 2018 his confronting political piece about gun control in America, We Call B.S., was workshopped by the Bang on a Can All Stars and featured in ‘Extended Play’, a twelve-hour new-music festival at Sydney’s City Recital Hall.
 In July 2018 he won the AMEB Centenary Fanfare Competition, receiving the prize of $5000.
+He has also been selected to work with Moorambilla Voices as a composer-in-residence in 2020.

-Ben has worked closely with various semi-professional performers in Sydney including Oliver Shermacher and his instagram-famous clarinet ensemble The Clari Boys, the Luxum Saxophone Quartet, Ensemble Apex’s Sam Weller, and Gondwana Choirs.
+Ben recently became a member of Konzertprojekt, a small collective of emerging composers who curate concerts of chamber, audiovisual and electroacoustic music, with a focus on showcasing diversity and cultivating a vibrant music community.
+He has also worked closely with various semi-professional performers in Sydney including Oliver Shermacher and his instagram-famous clarinet ensemble The Clari Boys, the Luxum Saxophone Quartet, Ensemble Apex’s Sam Weller, and Gondwana Choirs.
 Melbourne wind quintet Arcadia Winds have commented,

 'We Call B.S.' for open instrumentation and fixed media.
 Premiered in August 2018 at Extended Play, a new-music festival hosted by the City Recital Hall, Sydney.